The Philosophy of Freedom: Knowledge of Freedom

-Normally, however, for just that reason, we do not pay attention to the process of thinking, only its results, the thoughts themselves: "The first observation which we make about thinking is, therefore, this: that it is the unobserved element in our ordinary mental and spiritual life".
+Normally, individuals do not pay attention to the process of thinking, only its results, the thoughts themselves: "The first observation which we make about thinking is, therefore, this: that it is the unobserved element in our ordinary mental and spiritual life".
 Steiner connects this "first observation" to the fact that thinking is entirely due to our own activity.
 It does not appear before us unless we produce it.
 Nevertheless, when I apprehend the content of thinking, a concept, this is self-justifying, in the sense that it can be asked why I feel this or that way about something, but not why it produces in me this or that concept.
 Such a question would be "simply meaningless".
 Their contents justify the relations of concepts to one another.

 Furthermore, when observing my thinking, it is always a past instance of thinking that I observe, not a present one.
 That the thinker and the observer of the thinker are one and the same explains why I can know thinking "more intimately and immediately than any other process in the world."
 This is what Steiner calls the transparency of our thinking process.
 To appreciate this point, we must be able to adapt to our own thinking of the "exceptional" procedure mentioned above: we must apply it to itself.
 If we are unable to do this, and we think of thinking as a brain process, it is because we do not see thinking.
 After all, we are unable to take up the exceptional position needed to do so.